Updated 6th May 2021

-These crispy rice squares are so easy to make and another childhood favourite of mine.
+These crispy rice squares are so easy to make and are another childhood favourite of mine.
 They’re something my mum made a lot.
-And this recipe I’m sharing with you, is the one my Mum used when making it for us all.
-The only change I now have to make, is to use gluten free rice pops and double check on the other ingredients to ensure all good to go.
-Oh, and I add a little drizzle of melted white chocolate at the end!!
+And this recipe I’m sharing with you is the original one she used.
+The only change I’ve needed to make to the recipe, is to use gluten free rice pops.
+Oh, and I added a little drizzle of melted white chocolate at the end too!

 175g (6oz) *gluten free rice pops

-Pop the toffee, marshmallows and butter in a large pan.
-You will need one large enough to take all the rice pops once the mixture is melted.
+Pop the toffees, marshmallows and butter into a large pan.
+You will need one big enough to take all the rice pops once the mixture is melted.

-Gently heat the pan – keep giving it little stir until everything is melted and the mixture is nice and smooth – it does change consistency a lot throughout this process, but it will all come together.
+Gently heat the pan and stir until everything has melted and the mixture is nice and smooth.
+You will find it will change consistency a lot throughout this process, but it will all blend together in the end.

-Melt the chocolate by popping it in a heatproof dish and setting it over a pan of simmering water.
-Keep giving it a quick stir until it is completely melted.
+Melt the chocolate buttons, by popping them into a heatproof dish and setting it over a pan of simmering water.
+Keep giving them a quick stir until the chocolate has completely melted.

-Spoon the melted chocolate into a disposable piping bag (makes it easier, if you sit the piping bag in a mug when you spoon the chocolate in).
-Snip the bag at the end – just giving you a big enough hole to allow you to pipe the chocolate finely over the top of the crispy rice.
+Spoon the melted chocolate into a disposable piping bag (makes it easier, if you sit the piping bag in a mug or jug when you spoon the chocolate in).
+Snip the very end of the piping bag and then pipe the chocolate however you like over the top of the crispy rice.
 You can of course melt any *chocolate of your choice and simply spread it over the top instead.

-Allow the chocolate to set – portion up into whatever size you prefer – I found it easier transferring the whole crispy rice block onto a piece of greaseproof paper and then cutting up with a large sharp.
+Allow the chocolate to set and then portion up into whatever size you fancy.
+I found it easier transferring the whole crispy rice block from the tin onto a fresh piece of greaseproof paper, before cutting it up with a large sharp.
 You’ve got a much better surface to work on and you won’t spoil your baking tin with your knife.